Reset Car Computer After Replacing Battery

 Scan the car for codes and remove them.
 This will reset all of the settings.
 If the check engine light still persists and you experience some problems with the overall engine operation and the car is in perfect mechanical order.
 Maybe the ECU is somewhat broken.
 The worst symptoms that you can feel as we said are the car not starting or shut down all of sudden.
 In this case, you know that you have a problem.

-Conclusion – Reset A Car Computer After Replacing Battery
+Reset Car Computer After Replacing Battery: In Conclusion…

 Then we have covered all of the symptoms of a broken ECU since one of the problems of this unit is when it breaks it sends check engine lights on the dashboard for no particular reason.
 Like in our example, you install a new battery and you get a check engine light.
 Something that doesn’t make sense.

 Then we learned how you can get rid of the check engine light and how to reset the computer.
-There is the removing the power supply method.
+There is the removal of the power supply method.
 Which involves removing the positive cable from the terminal.
-Then taking your car to a diagnostics shop and the last method is to reset a car computer after replacing battery by yourself using an OBD2 scanner tool.
+Then take your car to a diagnostics shop and the last method is to reset a car computer after replacing the battery by yourself using an OBD2 scanner tool.
 Any way works, it depends on you how you want to tackle the problem.

 Reset Car Computer After Replacing Battery Essential Knowledge